visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

       volume_dependent: "false"
       values: [0.0, 1.0, 2.0, ..., 119998.0, 119999.0]

-The Blueprint mesh setup may be familiar by now after reading the other sections, particularly :ref:`Basic Mesh Output`, so we will only mention here that for each ray mesh, there are the usual three components, a coordinate set, a topology, and a field.
+The Blueprint mesh setup may be familiar by now after reading the other sections, particularly the :ref:`Basic Mesh Output` section, so we will only mention here that for each ray mesh, there are the usual three components, a coordinate set, a topology, and a field.
 The topology tells Blueprint that the shapes in question are lines, which is how we represent the rays.

 The final topic of note in this section ties in to the following questions: Why are the rays all different colors?
 What do the colors mean?